nrwl/nx/docs/generated/packages/vite/documents/set-up-vite-manually.md

 });
 ```

+#### For libraries

-If you are converting a library (rather than an application) to use vite, your `vite.config.ts` file should look like this:
+If you are setting up a library (rather than an application) to use vite, your `vite.config.ts` file should look like this:

 ```ts {% fileName="libs/my-lib/vite.config.ts" %}
 import { defineConfig } from 'vite';